 “Self Care is Not Selfish, You Cannot Serve From an Empty Vessel”

 Welcome to The PE Umbrella Podcast, episode 67.
 This week, I am giving you a sneak preview into my thoughts on evolving my interview format in future podcast episodes.
-Dont panic!
-The old favourites such as favourite warm up and physed advice will all be staying put, however, I am turning my attentions to the whole self of being a teacher, not just the ‘teaching aspect’.
+Don’t panic!
+The old favourites such as favourite warm-up and physed advice will all be staying put, however, I am turning my attention to the whole self of being a teacher, not just the ‘teaching aspect’.
 This episode is a dummy run of sorts as I share my own thoughts on the importance of fuelling your Mind, your Body and also my current thoughts when it comes to teaching!
 Essentially, if I interviewed myself, these would be my answers!

 The thought process behind this episode was to first and foremost test the waters, but secondly, I am really triggered by the quote above ^^^^^ and I’m a firm believer in another quote: